Ren1140822/EAPLI/README.md

 =======================

-This application serves as "play ground" for the lab project of EAPLI.
+This application is part of the lab project for the course EAPLI.

 Please check notes.txt for a discussion on design decissions.